 Any subject may voluntarily withdraw (ie, reduce the degree of participation in the study) consent for continued participation and data collection.
 The reason for withdrawal will be recorded on the End of Study CRF.
-The data collected on withdrawn subjects will be used in the analysis and included in the clinical study report.
+The data collected on withdrawn subjects will be used in the analysis and included in the non-interventional study report.

 Discontinuation (ie, complete withdrawal from study participation) may be due to dropout (ie, active discontinuation by subject) or loss to follow-up (ie, discontinuation by subject without notice or action).
-Additionally, the investigator and responsible party have the discretion to discontinue any subject from the study if, in their judgment, continued participation would pose an unacceptable risk for the subject.